TABLE OF CONTENTS

 1. How to Promote Your Cannabis Brand: Creation

 Promoting brand awareness begins with the actual brand.
-This is an area where there are no shortcuts, nor should there be any compromising when it comes to the expenses involved.
+This is an area where there should be no shortcuts, nor should there be any compromising when it comes to the expenses involved.

-Rather than coaxing a friend with marginal graphic design skills to come up with something, spend the money to hire a professional with a track record of successful promotions (and an awesome portfolio) for creating successful brands—someone who is also skilled in effective re-branding.
+Rather than coaxing a friend with marginal graphic design skills to come up with something, spend the money to hire a professional with a track record of successful promotions (and an awesome portfolio) for creating successful brands.

-Many good brands reflect the industries they serve, and the cannabis industry is rife with popular words and terminology that lend themselves to clever branding.
-Those who have been in the cannabis industry since its inception have no doubt seen the use of marijuana leaves used extensively in branding.
-The image is distinct and quickly brings to mind a plethora of cultural innuendos.
+Many brands reflect the industries they serve, and the cannabis industry is rife with popular words and terminology that lend themselves to clever branding.

-Armed with a good 1-3 word name, graphic/logo, strong mission statement/tagline, and you can move forward with step two in our guide to how to promote your cannabis brand.
-All that remains is putting it to good use in a variety of ways to gain market share and recognition.
+Armed with a good 1-3 word name, graphic/logo, and a strong mission statement/tagline, you can move forward with step two in our guide to how to promote your cannabis brand.

 The cultivation and extraction operations will want to remain discreet and promote their brand name in ways that target more refined brand promotions.
 Growing large quantities of potent flower and creating massive amounts of high-dollar concentrates can lead to security issues and the ongoing threat of theft.